Amir Azam Khan: Political career

 In October 1955, The Republican Party (Pakistan) was formed by a break away faction of the Muslim League and other politicians supporting the creation of the West Pakistan province.
 Sardar Amir Azam was appointed the leader of the Republican Party (Pakistan) from Gujrat District, in Punjab.
-From 11th -Aug-1955 to 12th -Sept-1956, Sardar Amir Azam was nominated the Minister of State for Refugees & Rehabilitation and Minister of State for Parliamentary Affair simultaneously in the 4th Central Government headed by Prime Minister Muhammad Ali (Chaudhry).
+From 11th -Aug-1955 to 12th -Sept-1956, Sardar Amir Azam was nominated the minister of state for refugees & rehabilitation and minister of state for parliamentary affairs simultaneously in the 4th Central Government headed by Prime Minister Muhammad Ali (Chaudhry).
 Due to his loyalty to democratic Principles and values, he is also known as one of the drafters of the 1956 Constitution of Pakistan. which was the main reason for his differences with the oppressors of his own era.
 From 12 September 1956 till 5 September 1957, Amir Azam was Appointed Minister for Information & Broadcasting in the 5th Central Government in Pakistan.
 He also served as the Law Minister and Minister for Parliamentary Affairs simultaneously from 13 December 1956 to 5 September 1957 during the tenure of Prime Minister Hussein Shaheed Suhrawardy.
-From 29 March 1958 to 7 October 1958 Azam was nominated the Minister of State for Economic Affairs and Minister of State for Parliamentary Affairs at the same time in the 7th Central Government headed by the Prime Minister Malik Feroz Khan Noon.
+From 29 March 1958 to 7 October 1958 Azam was nominated the minister of state for economic affairs and minister of state for parliamentary affairs at the same time in the 7th Central Government headed by the prime minister Malik Feroz Khan Noon.
 He departed from politics before the proclamation of the 1958 Martial Law in Pakistan, when the country was heading Toward political instability.
 He declined offers to join the succeeding future Government.
 Unfortunately, like many competent early leaders, his reputation did not survive in popular memory — overshadowed by the more flamboyant or controversial figures of the 1950s and 1960s.
 Yet among historians and senior bureaucrats, his name still carries weight as one of Pakistan’s “builder administrators.”